What is lucid dreaming?

 - Remember to do this while dreaming, the test will reveal to you that you’re dreaming, and then you’ll become lucid.

-This is a mnemonic practice because it engages a particular type of memory; prospective memory (remembering to do something in the future).
-Ideally, this technique is implemented many times throughout the day to build muscle memory for lucid dreaming.
+This is a mnemonic practice because it engages the prospective memory (remembering to do something in the future).
+Try this technique many times throughout the day to build muscle memory for lucid dreaming.

 Develop a skeptical mindset – question whether you’re dreaming throughout the day, and then test if you actually are dreaming, and eventually, you’ll remember to do this during a dream, thus triggering lucidity.
 And if you attain lucidity in the middle of a dream you’re already having, you’ve achieved a Dream Initiated Lucid Dream (DILD).